Our use of Cookies

 Varroa

-Varroa destructor (Anderson and Truman) previously described as Varroa jacobsoni (Oud) is a parasitic mite of adult bees and brood.
-In the past hundred years or so it has become the most serious pest of Western honeybees across the globe, particularly for the European honey bee Apis mellifera which lacks natural defences to be able to deal with the mite by themselves.
-When populations overwhelm a colony, it leads to a disease called Varroosis and if left untreated an infested colony will usually die within 2-3 years.
+Varroa destructor, previously described as Varroa jacobsoni, is a parasitic mite of honey bee brood.
+In the past century, it has become the most serious pest of European honey bees across the globe.
+When populations overwhelm a colony, it leads to a disease called parasitic mite syndrome and, if left untreated, an infested colony will usually die within 2 to 3 years.

 Life cycle